Chinese — continuers | Stage 2 | Planning to Teach | Subject Operational Information | 2022

 Refer to Assessment groups — Stage 2 (Information sheet 1) for information on combining classes to form an assessment group.

-In 2020, school assessment materials will be submitted for online moderation using school assessment results sheets in Schools Online.
+School assessment materials will be submitted for online moderation using school assessment results sheets in Schools Online.

 For a simplified list of key operational dates, see the Chinese (continuers) calendar.